 Shooting

 Shooting the HK416 22LR is a dream.
-This gun is incredibility flat shooting and relatively quiet.
-This gun would be awesome with a lightweight trigger but even without a new trigger, it’s crazy fun.
+This gun is incredibly flat-shooting and relatively quiet.
+This gun would be excellent with a lightweight trigger, but even without one, it's still crazy fun.

-With nearly no recoil whatsoever you can transition between targets and really just have a blast.
+With nearly no recoil whatsoever, you can transition between targets and really have a blast.

 This gun is perfect for the whole family and I'd highly recommend it for first-time shooters.